piscis/vagrant-mongodb-university/README.md

 * M102: MongoDB for DBAs
 * M101JS: MongoDB for Node.js Developers

-It will setup MongoDB and NodeJS together with the corresponding drivers nessesary to work with MongoDB.
+It will setup MongoDB and NodeJS together with the corresponding drivers necessary to work with MongoDB.

 ### Setup